The graveyard known as Bonn Square

 Bonn Square was the graveyard of St Peter-le-Bailey church for 700 years, from the twelfth to the nineteenth centuries.
 The parish of St Peter-le-Bailey included the west half of the present Queen Street and the whole of New Inn Hall Street and of course (since the word “bailey” means the outer wall of a castle) Castle Street.

-There is no record of the burials that took place in this graveyard in the first 400 years of its existence, but in the next 300 years the surviving parish registers (from 1585 to 1870) list about 6,800 burials.
+There is no record of the burials that took place in this graveyard in the first 400 years of its existence, but in the next 263 years (1585 to 1848) the parish registers from list about 6,250 burials.
 This explains why the ground of Bonn Square is considerably higher than the roads alongside it.
+(From the autumn of 1848 onwards, although the St Peter-le-Bayley parish register continues to lists burial, they took place in the new parish cemetery at Osney.)

 The map below, which dates from 1876, shows clearly where the church used to stand in relation to the graveyard.